herschel666/gh-random-favorite/README.md

 GH-Random-Favorite
 ====

-This is a Chrome-extension that displays one of your starred repos in the sidebar of that GitHub.com frontpage, when you're logged in.
+This is a Chrome-extension that displays one of your starred repos in the sidebar of the GitHub.com frontpage, when you're logged in.
+[You can download it at the Chrome Web Store](https://chrome.google.com/webstore/detail/gh-random-favorite/ogmnlelgbkfjjjhmhefdlfblpdiopedb).
 If you found a bug, [file an issue](https://github.com/herschel666/gh-random-favorite/issues).
 Thanks!

 ![image](./app/images/icon-128.png)